U.S. official backs weak dollar amid fears of trade war

 Ross said Trudeau's comments needed to be taken in the context of the latest round of talks on NAFTA.
 Perhaps there was some inclination to use that to "put pressure on the U.S. in the NAFTA talks," Ross said.

-(Reporting by Paritosh Bansal, Noah Barkin and Yara Bayoumy; Editing by Mark Bendeich, William Maclean, Simon Robinson and Peter Graff)
+(Reporting by Paritosh Bansal, Noah Barkin and Yara Bayoumy; Additional reporting by Roberta Rampton in Washington, Editing by William Maclean, Simon Robinson, Peter Graff and Chizu Nomiyama)